 You can find the results of past federal elections from several government sources.

 Federal Election Commission Resources

-Every two years, the Federal Election Commission (FEC) releases the official results from each state’s federal elections.
-The information covers elections from 1982 to 2014 and includes primary, runoff, and general election results for:
+The Federal Election Commission releases the official results of federal elections, by state, every two years.
+These reports are available for elections from 1982 to 2016.
+They include primary, runoff, and general election results for:

 National Archives Resources

 Find images of historic documents from the 2000 to 2016 presidential election results.
 Review the popular vote counts by state.
 Find the "box score" results of all presidential elections.

 Find statistics from every federal election since 1920.
 The results are listed by state and include Washington, D.C. and the U.S. territories.
 They show the official vote count for each candidate for federal office.

 The history of voting in America may bring to mind images of the Civil Rights era or the women’s suffrage movement.
 It may call up the Constitutional amendments that helped remove barriers to voting.
 But the story is not only about laws and protests.

 How Voting and Elections Have Changed